 Just like a personal fitness program, counseling comes with homework and an action plan over time.
 Draw up the plan, ask friends you trust to help hold you accountable, and then follow through.
 When both spouses take responsibility, anything is possible.

 10. Change the patterns.

 Do you always come home angry?
 If so, stop the car a block away and take some deep breaths.
 Do you always fight about discipline?
-Try agreeing with his decisions and supporting him 100%.
+Try agreeing with his decisions and supporting him 100 percent.
 You may find the kids act better because you’re not fighting.

 Tell us!
-What are some healthier ways to handle conflict in our marriage?
+What are some healthier ways to handle conflict in our marriages?